vaadin/spring/README.md

 ======================

 Vaadin Spring is the official Spring integration for [Vaadin Framework](https://github.com/vaadin/framework).
-This branch is Vaadin Framework V8.2 compatible.
+This branch is Vaadin Framework 8.2+ compatible.
 See other branches for other framework versions:
+* master for Vaadin 10
+* 3.0 for Vaadin 8.2+
+* 2.0 and 2.1 for Vaadin Framework 8.0...8.1 versions
 * 1.2 for Vaadin Framework V7 versions
-* 2.0 and 2.1 for Vaadin Framework V8.0.X versions
-* master for Vaadin 10

 Download release
 ----